flasd/stay-fresh/README.md

 Ensuring all dependencies are properly installed is crucial for smooth development and CI processes.
 Missing dependencies can lead to unexpected errors and failed builds.

-For example, if a team member adds a new dependency but forgets to commit the updated `package.json`, other developers or CI pipelines might encounter errors when running the project.

 This package helps you avoid these issues by checking for missing dependencies and optionally installing them before running your development server or CI commands.

 ### Installation